Admitting now

 03 — Who this program is for

-Who medical detox is for
+Who withdrawal monitoring is for

 Families arriving at SimranShri rarely look the same.
 Click a profile below — chances are you’ll see yourself in one of them.